When to apply for a Limited Certificate

 - if you are working towards obtaining an electrical registration, and need extra work experience for your registration assessment

 - if you wish to assist with carrying out all the prescribed electrical work that your supervisor is entitled to do.

 If you're a trainee

 A trainee is a person who is undergoing instruction or training in any class of prescribed electrical work for the purpose of obtaining registration.
 They include apprentices who are working in the electricity industry.

-The requirements for obtaining a Trainee Limited Certificate are that:
+The requirements for obtaining a trainee Limited Certificate are:

 - your employer supports your application and completes the relevant section of the application form agreeing to supervise you in accordance with Board rules, and